OctopusDeploy/docs/docs/getting-started.md

 Octopus Deploy is designed to work with teams following agile software development methodologies, that is, continuously deploying software, iterating, making changes, and redeploying.

 The deployment process that Octopus executes is like a recipe for deploying your software.
 You define the recipe by adding steps and variables to a project.
-Octopus Deploy provides a range of built-in step templates that can be included in your deployment processes, you can also add steps from the community step template library, and even create your own custom steps.
+Octopus Deploy provides a range of built-in step templates that can be included in your deployment processes, you can also use steps from the community-contributed step template library, and even create your own custom steps.
 Each step contains a specific action (or set of actions) that is executed as part of the deployment process each time your software is deployed.
 After the initial setup, your deployment process shouldn't change between deployments even though the software being deployed will change as part of the development process.

-Learn more about the [deployment process](/docs/deployment-process/index.md), how you can set up [projects](/docs/deployment-process/projects/index.md), use [variables](/docs/deployment-process/variables/index.md) and [lifecycles](/docs/deployment-process/lifecycles/index.md) in your deployments, how you can [deploy releases](/docs/deployment-process/releases/index.md), or see some [deployment examples](/docs/deployment-examples/index.md).
+Learn more about the [deployment process](/docs/deployment-process/index.md), how you can set up [projects](/docs/deployment-process/projects/index.md), use [variables](/docs/deployment-process/variables/index.md), and [lifecycles](/docs/deployment-process/lifecycles/index.md) in your deployments, how you can [deploy releases](/docs/deployment-process/releases/index.md) or see some [deployment examples](/docs/deployment-examples/index.md).

 ## Spaces